AXDOOMER/doom-vanille/README.md

 * TNT: Evilution
 * The Plutonia Experiment

-You can see the supported IWADs name [here](https://github.com/AXDOOMER/doom-vanille/wiki/Supported-IWADs).
+You can see the supported IWAD names [here](https://github.com/AXDOOMER/doom-vanille/wiki/Supported-IWADs).

 If you have multiple IWADs in your directory, you can use the `-iwad` parameter to specify which IWAD to use.